shachi-i/High-Energy-Particle-Classification/README.md

-# Lepton Classification with Machine Learning
+# High Energy Particle Classification with Machine Learning

 This project focuses on classifying high-energy forward leptons using particle physics data from CERN's ATLAS detector.
 We transform ROOT-format physics data into machine learning-ready CSVs, perform extensive preprocessing and feature engineering, and train classifiers to detect high-energy forward leptons.